 - I had a chance to review all the materials.
 Thank you for a great presentation.
 In the Human Use section there are two pieces of information related to electrical utilities.
 Before there was a Parkway, the river was a transmission corridor for federal, state, investor-owned, and community-owned [SMUD] power.
 The Parkway grew up around the transmission corridor.
 I think the NRMP minimizes the impact and importance of electrical facilities.
 I did not see any overlays or mapping of any facilities.
 I think that is an important aspect of the Parkway.
 I think it would be important to have a utility representative on the Task Force because electrical utilities are much more significant than the other two line items in the Industrial section of the chapter.
 We have done a lot of work with Mary and Liz in implementing the wildfire mitigation plans.
 Utility companies are required to do that as part of State wildfire mitigation plans.
 This would be the perfect time to align the utility wildfire plans with the NRMP.
 (MIG) That is a good point.
 We are going to be mapping the utility corridors and facilities.
 That is still to come.
 I think your idea of having a representative from a utility company for the purpose of coordinating with other agencies is a good idea.
 (MIG) We have the utilities data, but I did not include layers on the maps this round.
 I also did not include wildfire layers, which would be good to include.
 (MIG) As we know we are in the height of fire season in California, so this is on our minds.
 We could do all of this work restoring natural resources and have it wiped out in that area. - Are you going to re-map invasive species?
 If not, why?
 (MIG) I believe we have to use the data we have currently.
 We do not have scope nor budget to go out and do original field surveys at this point.
 (MIG) We have gone back and forth on how we want to present yellow star thistle.
 We have that as polygon data, rather than as point data.
 We are trying to figure out a way to incorporate yellow star thistle.
-We do not have an opportunity to re-map invasive vegetation at this point.
+We do n vegetation at this point.

 - I am concerned as well.
-I think I heard that the most recent mapping information you have is from 2011.
+I think I heard that have is from 2011.
 Is that correct?
 (MIG) 2011 is as far back as we reached.
-We looked at the data up to 2019, maybe 2018. - Are you using the American River Parkway Foundation's (ARPF) Invasive Plant Management Plan (IPMP) data?
+W - Are you using the American River Parkway Management Plan (IPMP) data?
 (MIG) Yes, this is IPMP data.
-So, you are using our maps, not a different source of information?
-(Regional Parks) Yes, I used all the information I could get, including from Google Maps, and data maintained by the ARPF. - I was concerned the benchmark was going to be 2011 and that is not realistic.
-I have only been working with invasive plants since 2011 and I know that certain areas are very different than they were 10 years ago.
-What are you using as the benchmark for sensitive species and native plants?

-(Regional Parks) It depends upon the sensitive species to which you are referring.
-Is there one you are most concerned about?

-Elderberry is one of them, but I do not know that much about sensitive species.
-I also know there are potentially a lot more invasive, non-natives we should be targeting in addition to the species we target currently.
-Fennel, hemlock, and stinkwort were not presented in your list earlier.
+So, you are using our maps, not a different (Regional Parks) Yes, I used all the information and data maintained by the ARPF. - I was concerned the benchmark was going only been working with invasive plants sind different than they were 10 years ago.
+Wh sensitive species and native plants?
+(Regional Parks) It depends upon the sensiti one you are most concerned about?
+Elderberry is one of them, but I do not knok know there are potentially a lot more invasi addition to the species we target currently presented in your list earlier.

-(MIG) Please send us a list of invasive or special-status species you would like us to add to our list of species of concern.
+(MIG) Please send us a list of invasive or sp to our list of species of concern.